What qualifications do I need to become a welder?

 5. Become A Certified Welder

-6. Search For Job
+6. Search For a Job

 How Much Do Welding Classes Cost?